MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/addexperiments.md

 Adds experiments and creates experiment campaigns based on existing campaigns in an account.

 > [!NOTE]
-> Experiments are only available for Search campaigns.
+> Experiments are available for Audience, Search, Shopping, and Performance Max campaigns.
 If the campaign uses a shared budget, then you cannot use it as the base campaign for an experiment.

 ::: zone pivot="soap"